Grants + Scholarships Overview

 Arnold W. Brunner Grant - Advanced study in any area of architectural investigation which will effectively contribute to the knowledge, teaching or practice of the art and science of architecture.

 Stewardson Keefe LeBrun Travel Grant - To further the personal and professional development of an architect in early or midcareer through travel.

 Douglas Haskell Award for Student Journals - To encourage student journalism on architecture, planning and related subjects, and to foster regard for intelligent criticism among future professionals.

 Scholarships - All scholarships are open to students in New York State.

 Eleanor Allwork Scholarship - Merit-based scholarships support architecture students with demonstrated financial need.

 Center for Architecture Design Scholarship - Merit-based scholarships that support students studying architecture or a related discipline with demonstrated financial need.

-Walter A. Hunt, Jr. Scholarship - A two-year scholarship to supplement tuition and related costs only for New York public high school students applying to NAAB-accredited schools of architecture in New York State.
+Walter A. Hunt, Jr. Scholarship - A two-year scholarship to supplement tuition and related costs only for New York public high school students applying to NAAB-accredited schools of architecture in the US.